 Every year during the colder season in Australia, thousands of humpback whales migrate from the Antarctic to the warmer waters of Queensland.
 There are many opportunities to spot them along the east coast of Australia.
-Sunreef at Mooloolaba (who organise all year-round trips to dive the HMAS Brisbane) offers the closest and most exciting encounter opportunity with these giant acrobats of the sea: if you’re lucky, you can swim with humpback whales in Australia!
+Sunreef at Mooloolaba (who organises all year-round trips to dive the HMAS Brisbane) offers the closest and most exciting encounter opportunity with these giant acrobats of the sea.
+If you’re lucky, you can swim with humpback whales in Australia!

 I was invited to try the exciting experience to swim with whales^.

 Because of the changing wind forecast, we had a roller coaster of yes and no, not being sure if the trip would go ahead until the day before.
 We’re used to that: you cannot be a control freak tight planner AND a nature lover.

 We joined the 7 am cosy boat with the Sunreef guides, Sam and Ben.
 There was plenty of space and snacks for the small group of 20 passengers.
 It was a very different setting compared to the other more crowded boats that would go out for whale watching.
 With such a limited number on board, we were able to see the whales no matter where they would pop up.
 We also loved being able to go to the top with the Captain, a fellow from the Australia Zoo.